 Danielle Cook

 With a deep passion for giving hope and purpose through music and the arts, Danielle serves on the board with a heart full of compassion and lived experience.
-As an advocate for women who are incarcerated or navigating life on the streets, she brings both empathy and strength to her work—having overcome many hardships herself.
+Working at North Suffolk Community Services in the Dee Kennedy Project Danielle is an advocate for women who are incarcerated or navigating life on the streets, she brings both empathy and strength to her work—having overcome many hardships herself.

 Currently studying behavioral health, Danielle believes in the healing power of creativity.
 She writes poetry, paints, and finds music to be a powerful form of therapy for those in tough situations.
 Her mission is to uplift others and remind them that their stories matter, their voices are powerful, and healing is always possible.